-The post is full-time, based in London and is funded until 30 July 2020.
-The salary will be on the Academic Pathway scale, Grade 6 scale in the range £39,304 - £44,634, per annum (inclusive).
+The salary will be on the Academic Pathway Grade 6 scale in the range £39,304 - £44,634 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary “Director’s Days”.
 Membership of the Pension Scheme is available.

-Applications should be made on-line via our website jobs.lshtm.ac.uk.
-The reference for this post is EPH-IDE-2018-51.
-Applications should include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
+Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.
+Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to firstname.lastname@example.org.
 Prospective candidates seeking further information may wish to contact Dr Claudia Allemani (email@example.com) to arrange an informal discussion.

 The supporting statement section should set out how your qualifications, experience and training meet each of the selection criteria.
 Please provide one or more paragraphs addressing each criterion.
 The supporting statement is an essential part of the selection process and thus a failure to provide this information will mean that the application will not be considered.
 An answer to any of the criteria such as "Please see attached CV" will not be considered acceptable.

 Please note that if you are shortlisted and are unable to attend on the interview date it may not be possible to offer you an alternative date.Further details: Job Description Email details to a friend

 Type / Role: